 |Ways to transfer data to a new G Suite account|

-- (Recommended) The data migration service is clientless, cloud-based, and easy to set up and monitor.
+Use the Admin console—You can use the data migration service to transfer email.
 You do everything in the Google Admin console.

 Use a migration tool—You can use the GSMME tool to transfer email from your old G Suite account.
 The tool requires some technical knowledge, and you need to install it first.
 Learn more about GSMME.

 Let users transfer their own email—Your users can use Mail Fetcher to transfer email from their old Gmail account.
 To use Mail Fetcher, you must first turn on IMAP access in the Admin console.
 See Enable IMAP and POP for G Suite.

 Transfer Gmail from a school Google Account—Your users can copy and transfer their Gmail data from their school account to another Google Account.
 See Copy content from your school account to another account.

 |Contacts||Your users can export their Google contacts to a CSV file.
 Then, use the file to transfer contacts to their new account.
 See Export and back up contacts.|